Key Facts

 How Has the CHC Eligibility Rate Changed Year by Year?

 The eligibility rate hasn't fallen evenly — it's eroded steadily across the past eight years, with no quarter ever reversing the trend.
 From 31% in 2017/18 to 24% by 2021 to 17% in 2025/26, the contraction has averaged roughly 1.75 percentage points per year (Nuffield Trust, September 2025).
-Over the same period, total CHC spending rose 17% while recipient numbers fell 8.8% — meaning the remaining budget concentrates on a smaller group of higher-acuity cases.
+Over a similar period, total CHC spending rose 17% while recipient numbers fell 9.1% between 2017 and 2024 — meaning the remaining budget concentrates on a smaller group of higher-acuity cases.

 The three reference points families should remember